 The event honored the citizens of Mecklenburg County who, according to local historians, became the first American colonists to declare independence from Great Britain on May 20, 1775.

 The story is the subject of some historical debate.
-Skeptics have noted the declaration wasn't mentioned in any news reports of the time, and the original document was supposedly lost in a house fire in April 1800 — making it's authenticity difficult to evaluate.
+Skeptics have noted the declaration wasn't mentioned in news reports of the time, and the original document is said to have burned in a house fire in April 1800 — making it difficult to authenticate.

-Still, doubters have argued they were perhaps confused, and actually recalled signing the Mecklenburg Resolves, which were passed on May 31, 1775, but stopped short of declaring independence from England.
+Still, doubters have argued they may have been confused, and recalled signing the Mecklenburg Resolves, which were passed on May 31, 1775, but stopped short of declaring independence from England.

 Hundreds attend uptown celebration

-Regardless, speakers, audience members and reenactors at Tuesday's ceremony in uptown Charlotte were convinced.
+Speakers, audience members and reenactors at Tuesday's ceremony in uptown Charlotte were convinced nonetheless.

-Spectators wearing commemorative T-shirts and buttons filled the plaza at West Trade and North Tryon Streets, and even spilled onto North Tryon Street, which police had blocked off to traffic.
+Spectators wearing commemorative T-shirts and buttons filled the plaza at West Trade and North Tryon streets, and spilled onto North Tryon Street, which police had blocked off to traffic.

 Speaking to the crowd, Mayor Vi Lyles said Charlotte "owed so much to those who came before us — those who took the chance, took the risk, who worked tirelessly, who laid the foundation for the Charlotte we all know and love."